Allika, Hiiu County

 Allika is a village in Hiiumaa Parish, Hiiu County in northwestern Estonia.

-The village is first mentioned in 1620 (Hallikio by).
+The village was first mentioned in 1620 (Hallikio by).

-In 1970s the village was divided into two: western part as Allika I village, and eastern part as Allika II village.
-In 1977, Allika I was merged into Moka village, and Allika II into Vaku (former) village.
+In the 1970s, the village was divided into two: western part was named Allika I, and the eastern part Allika II.
+In 1977, Allika I was merged into the village of Moka, and Allika II into the (former) village of Vaku.
 In 1997, the pre-1970s situation was restored.